Mandorlo/FeuilleJaune/README.md

 * run `ionic cordova run android` to run the app on your usb connected smartphone
 * while developping, in index.html you should comment the service worker lines (otherwise it will cache everything and livereload won't work)

+## Known bugs

+* the plugin cordova-plugin-googleplus makes the android build fail, but it's necessary if I want to add "backup to Google Drive" functionality...

 ## What helped me writing this app

+* to import JSON files with typescript's import keyword : https://medium.com/@kgrvr/reading-local-json-present-in-an-angular-2-project-733bc3dda18e
 * For persistent storage with PouchDB + SQLite : https://gonehybrid.com/how-to-use-pouchdb-sqlite-for-local-storage-in-ionic-2/
 * For PDF generation : https://gonehybrid.com/how-to-create-and-display-a-pdf-file-in-your-ionic-app/ + https://stackoverflow.com/questions/42146857/how-can-use-pdfmake-in-ionic-2
 * To create custom components : https://www.joshmorony.com/custom-components-in-ionic-2/